Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 Creating a side menu

-Since this entry was created several things have changed regarding the construction of our NavigationView; We no longer need a ListView for the creation of our side menu if we do not use another component known as NavigationView for this purpose:
+Since this entry was created, several things have been updated regarding the construction of our NavigationView; we no longer need a ListView for the creation of our side menu if we do not use another component known as NavigationView for this purpose:

-So, this first block of content corresponds to indicating how we can develop our Navigation Drawer, which has been one of the fundamental components together with our Navigation View to create our side menu; In the same way, the old entry will continue to be valid and you can see the content by clicking here.
+So, this first block of content corresponds to indicating how we can develop our Navigation Drawer, which is one of the fundamental components along with our Navigation View to create our side menu; in the same way, the old entry will still be valid and you can see the content by clicking here.

-We'll treat NavigationView as a synonym for Navigation View just like NavigationDrawer and Navigation Drawer.
+We will treat NavigationView as a synonym for Navigation View, as is the case with NavigationDrawer and Navigation Drawer.

-Once we have our project created, we go to the layout of our activity; which in this example corresponds to activity_main and we copy the following code:
+Once we have our project created, we go to the layout of our activity; which in this example corresponds to activity_main and we copy the following code.
+This example uses the modern implementation with AndroidX:

 <?xml version="1.0" encoding="utf-8"?>